swiftlang/swift-evolution/proposals/nnnn-actors.md

 We could introduce a new kind of reentrancy, *task-chain reentrancy*, which allows reentrant calls on behalf of the given task or any of its children.
 This resolves both the deadlock we encountered in the `Waiter` and `Kitchen` example from the section on [deadlocks](#deadlocks-with-non-reentrant-actors) as well as the mutually-recursive `isEven` example above, while still preventing reentrancy from unrelated tasks.
 This reentrancy therefore mimics synchronous code more closely, eliminating many deadlocks without allow unrelated interleavings to break the high-level invariants of an actor.

 There are a few reasons why we are not currently comfortable including task-chain reentrancy in the proposal:
 * The task-based reentrancy approach doesn't seem to have been tried at scale.
-Orleans documents support for [reentrancy in a call chain](https://dotnet.github.io/orleans/docs/grains/reentrancy.html#reentrancy-within-a-call-chain), but the implementation is fairly limited.
+Orleans documents support for [reentrancy in a call chain](https://dotnet.github.io/orleans/docs/grains/reentrancy.html#reentrancy-within-a-call-chain), but the implementation is fairly limited and it seems it hasn't worked out well there.
 * We do not yet know of an efficient implementation technique for this approach within the actor runtime.
 * The approach is semantically similar to recursive locks (even though there is no actual locking or blocking involved), which are particularly hard to work with in concurrent code, and we have not yet convinced ourselves those problems won't manifest in the actor model.